Necmttn/blog/src/posts/building-rundash-django-htmx.md

 title: Building RunDash - Django + HTMX
 description: One of my guiding principles behind RunDash's tech stack is that it should be kept as simple as possible.
 It is meant to return to a simpler time in web development before single page applications or microservices.
 That isn't to say it isn't modern though.
 While RunDash is not technically a single page application, full page loads are rare.
 You will not find webpack or React or babel in the `packages.json`.
 ---
-One of my guiding principles behind RunDash's tech stack is that it should be kept as simple as possible.
+One of my guiding principles behind <a href="https://rundashapp.com/">RunDash</a>'s tech stack is that it should be kept as simple as possible.
 It is meant to return to a simpler time in web development before single page applications or microservices.
 That isn't to say it isn't modern though.
-While RunDash is not technically a single page application, full page loads are rare.
+While <a href="https://rundashapp.com/">RunDash</a> is not technically a single page application, full page loads are rare.
 You will not find webpack or React or babel in the `packages.json`. <!-- excerpt -->And while it isn't powered by a dozen microservices, it is powered by half a dozen Django apps (more if you count dependencies) in a monolith.
 Django + HTMX has been a powerful combination helping things get done quickly and easily.

-RunDash has only five JS dependencies at the time of writing and three of them are bootstrap related.
+[RunDash][3] has only five JS dependencies at the time of writing and three of them are bootstrap related.
 The other two are [ChartJS][2] and [HTMX][1].

 There is nothing particularly special about the combination of Django + HTMX.
 You could likely pair HTMX with any full featured backend framework like Laravel or Rails or Express and get just as much done.
-This post is more about the zen of developing a modern web application without writing any JS, and for RunDash that means Django + HTMX.
+This post is more about the zen of developing a modern web application without writing any JS, and for [RunDash][3] that means Django + HTMX.

 Disclaimer: This is not intended to be a full Django + HTMX tutorial, but rather showing off how they are used in [RunDash][3].
 Some examples below are off the top of my head and may not be fully functional code.